unsw-cse-comp3900-9900-23T2/capstone-project-3900h16bsyphon/README.md

  => => # https://nextjs.org/telemetry
  => => # info  - Linting and checking validity of types...
 ```
+5. run `docker volume prune`, this will remove preexisting image volumes.

-5. run `docker compose -f docker-compose-prod.yaml up`.
+6. run `docker compose -f docker-compose-prod.yaml up`.
 This will launch the set of images you just pulled and built.
 This will, in a couple of seconds, launch the frontend and backend, with a database.
 Wait until you see the backend has successfully launched, and the frontend has successfully launched. inspect your docker output to see that this output:
 ![image](https://github.com/unsw-cse-comp3900-9900-23T2/capstone-project-3900h16bsyphon/assets/64952797/19517e0a-a37a-4f66-805f-83d73b2fefbb)
 Can be seen (backend).
 Also, the frontend should be launched, with output which looks like: